anthay/loon/README.md

 ## 5. RELEASE NOTES

+### Release 1.01

+- Added support for VT and FF line endings.

-### loon-cpp release 1.00
+### Release 1.00

-#### Known bugs

-There are no known bugs in this release.
+- There are no known bugs in this release.
 That doesn't mean there aren't any and if you find one please let the author know.